jam31118/charge/README.md

 # charge

-What if, a charged particle move along a trajectory?
+What if, a charged particle moves along a trajectory?

 # Installation